 TTS increases vocabulary, increases reading speed, and provides exposure to correct pronunciation.
 Stodden, Roberts, Takahishi, Park, & Stodden (2012) found that TTS needs to be used for at least 40 minutes per week for one semester.
 Its use allows more room in active memory for constructing meaning and leaves students less fatigued.

 One interesting finding is that students may feel they finish reading tasks more quickly and read more fluently even when they don’t (Meyer & Bouck, 2014).
 This may be related to feeling less fatigued after using TTS to access text.
 Additionally, TTS allows students to customize viewing, interacting, and pacing of the text.
-These enhance student engagement, interest, and motivation (Reinking, 2005; Strangman & Dalton, 200).
+These enhance student engagement, interest, and motivation (Reinking, 2005; Strangman & Dalton, 2005).
+Coleman, Carter, & Kildare (2011) found that a faster rate often increased comprehension, so it is worth trying different rates to see if it makes a difference.

 The Iowa Text Reader Longitudinal study of TTS found students accessed the computer passages using TTS at 160 words per minute, while they read paper probes at 79 words per minute.
 They alternated conditions each week on probes to eliminate bias.
 When using TTS, students accessed twice as much text with in the same amount of time.
 In the second year of the study, students were able to access twice as much information with improved comprehension, even when material became more difficult.
 The use of the TTS allowed students to demonstrate improved comprehension scores on factual and inferential (higher level thinking) comprehension questions and the students moved to more fluid use more quickly the second year (week 7 vs. 11).
 Their comprehension also improved.
 Teachers reported improved academic performance, better on-task behavior, and more engagement when using TTS (Hodapp & Rachow, 2010).